melodyli10/PE6201-A2-C9/CONTRIBUTIONS.md

 - Contributed five D4 evaluation cases (`CLM-9107` to `CLM-9111`) covering an annual-limit breach by exactly one dollar, both inclusive edges of a pre-authorisation window, an expiry missed by one day, and a claim needing two pre-authorisation lookups; labels were written from the routing table before any agent run.
 - Ran and preserved the D5(b) v1 pass on Mistral Small 3.2 24B (65 trials, judged independently by GPT-4.1 Mini, US$0.052962): only the v1 pre-authorisation tool was exposed, verified by zero v2 calls across all traces, and the system prompt was left unchanged.
 Result 1/65 (1.54%) against the v2 run's 16/65 on the same model.
 An earlier attempt that varied the system prompt instead of the tool descriptor was identified as incorrect and replaced.
 - Evaluated multi-agent and retrieval alternatives as a side experiment outside the graded build (`alt_architecture_multiagent_rag/`, kept local); the comparison and the reasons for not adopting them, or fine-tuning, are written up separately for the report's limits section.

+## Li Jiakun

+- Wrote six D4 evaluation cases with matching test data and expected outcomes, including five approval cases and one negative case.
+The cases cover policy start and end dates, duplicate detection, covered and excluded procedures, and multi-line claims.
+- Reviewed the team's evaluation cases and identified overlapping scenarios.
+Revised cases and their test data, updated the expected outcomes, and checked that the final set covered different situations rather than repeating the same tests.
+- Took over the initial D4 evaluation work from Zhao Zixuan and improved the evaluation code.
+Corrected the trial plans for D4 and D5, fixed how results were normalised, updated the tests, and wrote README instructions so the evaluations could be reproduced.
+- Ran and documented the final D4 scripted evaluation: 35 cases tested three times each, giving 105 trials.
+All 105 trials passed, with no pending judgements.
+Saved the final results, judgement records and supporting evidence.
+- Added GPT-4.1 Mini pricing and ran the complete 65-trial D5(b) live-model evaluation.
+Completed the judgement checks and saved the execution traces, graded results and summary outputs.
+- Made the team's presentation slides, wrote Section 3 of the report, reviewed and revised the report, and helped organise the work by assigning tasks to team members.